mzrimsek/server-config/README.md

 - [Wizarr](./services/wizarr) - User management and onboarding for Jellyfin
 - [Jellystat](./services/jellystat) - A page to get stats on your Jellyfin server usage
 - [Metube](./services/metube) - A service to assist in downloading youtube videos
+- [Dozzle](./services/dozzle) - A light weight service to view logs from docker containers
 - [Games](./games)
   - Factorio
   - Minecraft